 Most people in the U.S. think of hospice as a resource to help the terminally stay at home to die.
 Hospice has been oriented around home-based care in the United States.
 In England, hospice started out as a facility-based service with most patients entering a facility.
 Now, in both countries there is movement toward a middle ground where patients and families can access services of both types, depending upon their wishes.
 If you choose to stay home, the hospice must provide services to you in your own home.
 One exception to this rule is if the hospice is so small (less than 7 employees) and is in a rural/non-metropolitan area, and does not have the staff to provide continuous nursing care in your home.
 For most hospices, it must provide the service.
 If it does not, a violation of the standards has most likely occurred.

 Understanding the four levels of care is crucial to your understanding what services you are entitled to receive.
-When a patient enters hospice, the patient's condition must be evaluated by a registered nurse, who in consultation with the attending physician, will prepare an initial "Plan of Care."
+When a patient enters hospice, the patient's condition must be evaluated by a registered nurse (not a licensed practical or vocational nurse LPN or LVN), who in consultation with the attending physician and other staff if appropriate, will prepare an initial "Plan of Care."
 If you choose to stay at home and there is no current "crisis" due to uncontrolled symptoms or other situations, the patient is placed at the "routine home care" level of care.
 Routine home care services include periodic visits by the registered nurse, home health aides, social workers and counselors as required by patient and family need.

 Types of symptoms that might require continuous nursing care at home include uncontrolled: